ivangfr/springboot-react-keycloak/README.md

   `movies-api` stores its data in a [`Mongo`](https://www.mongodb.com/) database.

-  `movie-api` has the following endpoints
+  `movie-api` has the following endpoints:

   | Endpoint                                                          | Secured | Roles                            |
   |-------------------------------------------------------------------|---------|----------------------------------|